Waaatza/SplitViewBundle/readme.md

 # SplitViewBundle for Pimcore 11

 This Bundle allows opening multiple Objects in the Pimcore ExtJs Admin UI.
-Ideal for use one ultrawide Monitors without opening multiple Pimcore instances.
+Ideal, for the use with one ultrawide monitor without opening multiple Pimcore instances.

 ## Installation
-The installation follows the Standard Symfony/Pimcore-Bundle installation.
+The installation follows the standard Symfony/Pimcore-Bundle installation procedure.
-(Composer install and enable class in bundles.php)
+(composer install and enable class in bundles.php)

-Prerequisites:
+### Prerequisites:
 - Pimcore ≥ 11.4

 > composer require watza/splitviewbundle